 Standard entry to this course requires a minimum of 32 UCAS points from a recognised level 3 qualification in a related subject (i.e. two A2s at grade D, extended diploma PPP, or an Access to HE).
 You are expected to hold GCSE English and maths at grade 4 or equivalent.
 We welcome applicants who do not match standard entry requirements but who can demonstrate the ability to study this subject at university level and who can evidence relevant experience.

 How you will be assessed

-Formative assessment is used to engage students in a range of activities within each module providing ongoing supportive feedback.
+Formative assessment is used to engage you in a range of activities within each module, providing ongoing supportive feedback.
 At this stage, no formal grading takes place that counts towards either a mark for the module or the overall programme.
-Feedback given to students in relation to their progress will highlight their strengths, weaknesses and potential attainment in relation to the learning outcomes identified.
+Feedback given to you in relation to your progress will highlight strengths, weaknesses and potential attainment in relation to the learning outcomes identified.

 The final grade on your DMU certificate at the end of this course follows the standard university foundation degree classification system of distinction, merit and pass.